Skip to content

 The initial proposal had a run method that would allow consumers to invoke an import on the runner side by using the transport option.
 During our testing we found out that the API was not universal enough to start recommending it.
 We are open to implement a built-in layer for remote SSR implementation based on the frameworks feedback.
 In the meantime, Vite still exposes a RunnerTransport API to hide the complexity of the runner RPC.

-For the ssr environment running in Node by default, Vite creates a module runner that implements evaluation using new AsyncFunction running in the same JS runtime as the dev server.
+In dev mode the default ssr environment is a RunnableDevEnvironment with a module runner that implements evaluation using new AsyncFunction running in the same JS runtime as the dev server.
 This runner is an instance of ModuleRunner that exposes:

 ts